IAmNini/project-2/README.md

  ![](./src/images/past.png)

- - **Upcoming Flights**
+ - **Upcoming Launches**

-The upcoming flights were done in a similar manner than the past flights by using a axios method but this time the get request is done to a different api url with our `componentDidMount()` function.
+The upcoming launches were done in a similar manner as the past ones, by using an axios method but this time the get request is done to a different api url with our `componentDidMount()` function.

 ```js
  componentDidMount() {